wenleicao/wenleicao.github.io/_posts/2018-04-27-SAP-Data-Services-SQL-Push-Down.md

 I had a data flow, the corresponding script ran about 10 min at database.
 This data flow ran over an hour.
 I decide to rebuild this data flow from ground up.
 This is what I experienced.

-•	First and foremost important, watch the display optimized SQL, while you are developing your data flow.
+--First and foremost important, watch the display optimized SQL, while you are developing your data flow.
 This menu is only available when you open a data flow.

 <img src="/images/blog17/optimize.PNG" >